cornercorner

 Below, we set dependencies on the required modules and then implement them in our own module.

-1. Right-click the project, choose Properties, and set the following 4 dependencies in the Libraries panel:
+1. Right-click the project, choose Properties, and add the following dependencies in the Libraries panel:

 public void invoke() {